About Edsby & User Data

 These commercial cloud hosting facilities use state-of-the-art perimeter security and access security systems to ensure only authorized personnel have access to the physical location where Edsby is run.

 Controls in place at these facilities include procedures for secure data disposal.
-This includes both the procedures for deleting data from used data storage and procedures for destroying disk storage units no longer used in production.
+This includes both the procedures for deleting data from used data storage and procedures for destroying storage units no longer used in production.

 Server and Database Protection